raydenlim/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list persons
-2. FAKEJARVIS shows a list of persons
+2. F.A.K.E.J.A.R.V.I.S. shows a list of persons
 3. User request a search query to find a student's profile
-4. FAKEJARVIS returns matching results from the database
+4. F.A.K.E.J.A.R.V.I.S. returns matching results from the database

     Use case ends.